-She did not answer immediately, but after some thought she said, "Maybe it's because of the way you always treated Sera.
+She did not answer immediately, but after some thought she said, "Maybe it's because of the way you always treated Sarah.
 All the roses and stuff.
-Sera let me read all of the poems you wrote for her."
+Sarah let me read some of the poems you wrote for her."

 I felt embarrassed that she had read my poetry.